The Complicated History of Fortune Cookies

-One of the best parts of eating at a Chinese food restaurant (or taking out from one) comes at the end when everyone grabs a fortune cookie.
+One of the best parts of eating at an American Chinese restaurant (or taking out from one) comes at the end when everyone grabs a fortune cookie.
 Cracking open that golden, crunchy treat and reading your forecasts out loud has become a tradition in the U.S. These days, you can even learn a Mandarin word or two from your fortune, and you can also play the lucky numbers it contains in the lottery.
 But have you ever stopped to wonder where Chinese fortune cookies really come from?

 Well, the time to learn is now, so read on to discover the fascinating origin story of Chinese fortune cookies.
 (Spoiler alert: They're not from China.)

-Japanese immigrant Makoto Hagiwara, owner of the Japanese Tea Garden in San Francisco, said he first served the modern version of the fortune cookie in the early 1900s.
+Japanese immigrant Makoto Hagiwara, the owner of the Japanese Tea Garden in San Francisco, said he first served the modern version of the fortune cookie in the early 1900s.
 After an anti-Japanese mayor fired Hagiwara, a new mayor later reinstated him.
 It's said that he showed his appreciation to those who stood by him with thank you notes hidden inside cookies.
 (The Japanese Tea Garden's fortune cookies themselves, however, were manufactured by a San Francisco bakery called Benkyodo.)

-Chinese immigrant David Jung, founder of the Hong Kong Noodle Company in Los Angeles, made a competing claim that he invented the fortune cookie shortly before World War I. As the story goes, Jung passed the cookies out to poor people for free, to both feed them and inspire them.
+Chinese immigrant David Jung, founder of the Hong Kong Noodle Company in Los Angeles, made a competing claim that he invented the fortune cookie just before World War I. As the story goes, Jung passed the cookies out to poor people for free, to both feed them and inspire them.
 Inside of Jung's treats, he placed a strip of paper with a Bible scripture.

 And finally, Japanese immigrant Seiichi Kito, the founder of Fugetsu-do in Los Angeles's Little Tokyo, also claimed to have invented the fortune cookie in the early 1900s.
 His grandson, Brian Kito, says there is a 1927 article from a California magazine that confirms the fortune cookie was invented by a Japanese American in Los Angeles.
 The plot thickens!

-A San Francisco treat.
+A San Francisco treat

 San Francisco's Court of Historical Review attempted to settle the fortune cookie dispute in 1983.
 During the trial, evidence included a set of round black iron grills that "were originally used by the Hagiwara family to cook the fortune cookies," according to The Los Angeles Times.
 A federal judge determined that the cookie originated with Hagiwara, but plenty of Angelenos still disagree.

 No matter which California city fortune cookies came from, it didn't take long before they were everywhere in America.
-During the early 20th century, Chinese cuisine grew in popularity throughout the U.S. and the cookies came along for the ride.
+During the early 20th century, Chinese cuisine grew in popularity throughout the U.S., and the cookies came along for the ride.

 But, interestingly enough, fortune cookies' true inspiration doesn't come from China at all.
 Their story begins in another Asian country entirely.

-From Japan, with love.
+From Japan, with love

-Many people mistakenly think that mooncakes, which are a Chinese New Year tradition, are part of the inspiration of the fortune cookie.
+Some people mistakenly think that mooncakes, which are a Chinese New Year tradition, are part of the inspiration of the fortune cookie.
 These cakes did contain secret messages as part of a resistance movement against the Mongolian forces in the 14th century.
 But today's mooncakes are message-less.

 In reality, fortune cookies' origins lie in Japan.
 Former New York Times reporter Jennifer 8.
 Lee explored the history of the fortune cookie in her book The Fortune Cookie Chronicles.